tepong32/lms_sso/README.md

   - A special view for admins, team leaders and operations mgrs to adjust the leave counters (see localhost:8000/increase_max_instances)

   (not yet implemented)
-  - carry-over system for unused leave credits count per quarter (special instances)
+  - carry-over system for unused leave credits count per quarter (special instances).
+This is already coded but has not been tested yet.
+  - CRON JOBS are needed for automatically triggering the reset_counters() for quarterly and yearly leaves.
+A separate page was allocated (of course, with validation) to manually trigger the method.

 ## Django REST Framework:
   - added the localhost:8000/api url as an extra option for the web app.
 Working with a front-end dev for options of which side to display to the users.